An ancient Latvian of Ķivutkalns, as reimagined by DNA Consultants.

-One individual from pagan Latvia whose ancient genome is captured in the Primeval DNA test Baltic Hillfort Inhabitants is Juris.
-He is believed to have been aged between 40 and 50 when he died.
-Genetic evidence tells us that Juris would likely have had dark blonde or brown hair, with brown eyes.
-Juris’ burial is one of the most elaborate to have been discovered in the Late Bronze Age cemetery of Kivutkalns.
+One individual from pagan Latvia whose ancient genome has been captured is believed to have been aged between 40 and 50 when he died.
+Genetic evidence tells us he would likely have had dark blonde or brown hair, with brown eyes.
+His burial is one of the most elaborate to have been discovered in the Late Bronze Age cemetery of Kivutkalns.
 He was laid to rest on his back in an oak coffin, with a bone needle across his breast, fourteen stones placed around his body, and white sand sprinkled beneath his remains.
-Juris’ extravagant burial suggests that he may have been a well-respected, high-status individual among his people.
+The man’s extravagant burial suggests that he may have been a well-respected, high-status individual among his people.

-The biography of Juris epitomizes many of the other hunter-gatherers in this far north community three thousand years ago.
+This biography epitomizes many of the other hunter-gatherers in this far north community three thousand years ago.
 He was buried with the most valuable thing he had, a needle he used for his lifetime to sew hides and furs he sold and traded.
 It was returned with honor, like his body, to the Giver of Life.